madenorth/generator-spwebpart/README.md

 * Create a new directory that you want to scaffold the application into
 * cd into the newly created directory
 * Type yo spwebpart to start the yeoman generator

+Then follow the instructions in the created readme file